Operational Security Guide¶

 - Revoke compromised users immediately:

-- Rotate server keys periodically - Re-bootstrap if concerned
+- Rotate server keys periodically — re-bootstrap if concerned

-- Keep backups of state:
+- Keep backups:

 Monitoring¶